Find Trade Colleges

 69% Freshmen Loans

 There are 790 undergraduates at University of Providence, of which 528 are full-time, and there are 1,005 students altogether.
-For undergraduates at University of Providence, the average graduation time is 4.3 years.
+It takes the average University of Providence undergraduate about 4.3 years to complete their degree.

 Around 100% of students who apply get accepted.
 Around 38% of accepted students are men, and 62% are women.

-69% of University of Providence students take out loans to afford college costs.
+Approximately 69% of the students who attend this school take out loans.
 The typical student loan amount is $7,963 a year.
-The student loan default rate of 3.0% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 3.0% which is much lower than the average rate of 10.8%!

 Students who graduate from University of Providence with a bachelor’s degree make an average of $36,755 during the early years of their career after graduation.